Plan Your Activities

 Discipline Members Who Do Not Follow Your Policies

 If you have a member who will not abide by your expectations regarding hazing, establish an internal discipline process and possible disciplinary consequences in advance.
 Of course if you do so, you must also be willing to follow through.
-If you wish to receive any guidance, please contact the Office of Student Activities or the Dean of Students Office.
+If you wish to receive any guidance, please contact the Hazing Prevention Coalition, Office of Student Leadership Development, or the Office of Student Conduct.

 Educate Your Alumni

 As a community, our shared understanding of what activities constitute hazing is evolving.
 Often alumni from "another era" have not participated in these conversations with us.
 Educate your alumni advisors regarding today's definitions of hazing--chances are some of the "traditions" that they endured are considered out of bounds today.
 Encourage your advisors to work with Student Leadership Development to develop their understanding of our expectations.

 The College has a standing committee on Hazing Prevention that includes numerous student members.
 We encourage you to contact the members of the Committee with any questions, comments, or suggestions and to attend the ongoing programming and events offered by the College.